 As of the 1st April 2012, the total housing stock in Chorley was 46,868, with a relatively low 13% of the total, around 6,100 being social housing.
-The Council transferred all its housing stock through a Large Scale Voluntary Transfer (LSVT) to Chorley Community Housing in April 2007 and therefore no Local Authority managed or owned housing stock remains in the borough.
-Therefore this strategy only refers to Registered Providers who currently are traditional Housing Associations in the borough.
+The Council transferred all its housing stock through a Large Scale Voluntary Transfer (LSVT) to Chorley Community Housing (CCH) in April 2007 and therefore no Local Authority managed or owned housing stock remains in the borough.
+Consequently this strategy only refers to Registered Providers who currently are Housing Associations in the borough.
 The private rented sector in the borough is relatively small at 9% with owner occupation at 78%.

 The Council has a number of key responsibilities regarding the allocation of social housing (these are set out in Part VI of the Housing Act 1996 as amended by the Homelessness Act 2002) including a statutory duty to have a published Allocations Policy and to allocate social housing in accordance with certain prescribed conditions.
-Since March 2011, Chorley Council has participated in a sub-regional Allocations Policy, which is operated via the Central Lancashire Sub-Regional Choice Based Lettings (CBL) partnership, 'Select Move', in order to allocate social housing.
+Since March 2011, Chorley Council has participated in a sub-regional Allocations Policy, which is operated via the Central Lancashire Sub-Regional Choice Based Lettings (CBL) partnership known as 'Select Move', in order to allocate social housing.

-Select Move is a partnership comprising of the majority of Registered Providers in Central Lancashire plus the three Local Authorities in the area (Chorley, Preston and South Ribble).
-Select Move provides the common housing register for the Central Lancashire councils who no longer keep separate housing registers.
-On the 1st April 2012 there were 1,450 'active' applicants living in Chorley on the Select Move housing register.
-On average from 2008 to 2011 there were been 433 social lets per year.
-With supply unable to meet demand for social housing, it is important that all areas of allocating social housing are managed effectively to meet the needs of the boroughs residents.
+Select Move is a partnership comprising of the majority of Registered Providers in Central Lancashire and the three Local Authorities in the area - Chorley, Preston and South Ribble.
+Select Move provides the common housing register for the Central Lancashire councils which no longer keep separate housing registers.
+On the 1st April 2012 there were 1,450 'active' applicants living in Chorley and registered on the Select Move housing register.
+On average from 2008 to 2011 there have been 433 social lets per year.
+With supply unable to meet demand for social housing it is important that all areas of allocating social housing are managed effectively to meet the needs of the borough's residents.

-The majority of Social Rent properties in Chorley are let through Select Move, and in future it is anticipated that all such properties will be allocated this way using the joint Allocations Policy to ensure fairness and transparency.
-The Council expects that any properties let via Select Move as the Affordable Rent tenure will clearly state this on the advert, and that fixed term tenancies will also be clearly indicated along with the length of the fixed term.
-Registered Providers should ensure that Affordable Rent properties are clearly distinguishable from traditional Social Rent properties on the adverts.
+The majority of Social Rent properties in Chorley are let through Select Move, using the joint Allocations Policy to ensure fairness and transparency.
+The Council expects that any properties let via Select Move with the Affordable Rent tenure will clearly state this on the advert, and that fixed term tenancies will also be clearly indicated along with the length of the fixed term.
+Registered Providers should also ensure that Affordable Rent properties are clearly distinguishable from traditional Social Rent properties on the adverts.